 Mobile and user friendly applicant portals allow the healthcare worker to upload and store sensitive documents in an encrypted platform to give employers real time access.
 Data breaches are expensive, and unnecessarily common.
 Collaboration between the candidate and employer inside an easy-to-use portal means less time spent building profiles, and more time building relationships.

 Automated job matching, because candidates dictate what they want, verify what they’re qualified for, and algorithms finds a match.
 In real time.

 Automated candidate submission, because when speed to submission is the name of the game, automation is the cheat code.

 Where does the recruiter stand in this future of healthcare staffing?
-Let’s start with what the recruiter shouldn’t be doing in the first place, considering it’s 2019 and all.
+Let’s start with what the recruiter shouldn’t be doing in the first place.
+Recruiter time should not be spent:

-- trying to match jobs with candidates that either don’t qualify or don’t want them
+- trying to match jobs with candidates that neither qualify nor want them

 - searching endless lists of needs for a job that matches a candidate

-- cold calling endless lists to find an interested candidate that matches a need
+- cold calling lists to find an interested candidate that matches a need

 - twisting arms to get candidates to complete applications and send documents.

 - manually competing, editing, and formatting candidate profiles, multiple times.